-The Prairie Research Institute established an interdisciplinary Coal Ash Response Team (CART) to assess coal ash related information that was available from the Illinois scientific surveys.
-This report includes information about potential impacts of coal ash impoundments, a review of federal and state laws and regulations, and an overview of how coal ash can be beneficially used.
-Efforts by the CART are intended to be of value to the efforts of other organizations (e.g., the Illinois EPA, non-governmental organizations, site operators, research institutions) and stakeholders.
+The Prairie Research Institute established an interdisciplinary Coal Ash Response Team (CART) to assess coal ash related information that was available from the Illinois scientific surveys (a bibliography of PRI coal ash publications is available online).
+The Coal Ash Response Team’s report includes information about potential impacts of coal ash impoundments, a review of federal and state laws and regulations, and an overview of how coal ash can be beneficially used.
+Efforts by the CART are intended to be of value to all stakeholders, including the Illinois EPA, non-governmental organizations, site operators, and research institutions.

 Coal Ash Response Team Members